How to Use Disinterested vs. Uninterested (Word Choice)

 What does 'uninterested' mean?

-The post gives examples like: “The judge was disinterested in the case” (meaning impartial) or “A solicitor can give you disinterested advice” (meaning unbiased).
+Use disinterested when describing someone who is impartial or unbiased.
+Examples: "The judge was disinterested in the case" (meaning impartial), "A solicitor can give you disinterested advice" (meaning unbiased), or "We need a disinterested third party to mediate" (meaning neutral).

 Sources